Water resources management in Guatemala: Major lakes and reservoirs

-An important lake to highlight located near Guatemala City is the once pristine Lake Amatitlán which is now long degraded from years of domestic and industrial dumping, and deforestation.
+An important lake near Guatemala City is the once pristine Lake Amatitlán, which is long degraded from years of domestic and industrial dumping, and deforestation.
 Each year large quantities of untreated sewage, industrial effluent and around 500,000 tons of sediment are carried into Lake Amatitlán through the lake's primary inflow source, the Villalobos River, causing high levels of water pollution and an accelerated rate of eutrophication and siltation.

-The lake is drained by the Michatoya River which is a tributary of the María Linda River and the town of Amatitlán is located at the head of the Michatoya river.
+The lake is drained by the Michatoya River, a tributary of the María Linda River.
+The town of Amatitlán is located at the head of the Michatoya river.
 A dam with a railway on top was constructed at the narrowest point, thus effectively dividing the lake into two water bodies with different physical, chemical and biological characteristics.
 The lake is used as a water source for navigation and transportation, sightseeing and tourism, recreation, and fisheries.

 The Lake Atitlán basin is a closed watershed or endorheic lake located in the volcanic highlands of Guatemala.
-This lake is the deepest lake in Central America with estimated depths of at least 340 meters, however much of the lake has not been completely sounded for depth therefore accurate capacity is not well understood.
-Competing uses place high demand on the waters of Lake Atitlán and serious problems of water pollution, soil erosion, and forest loss are prevalent.
+This lake is the deepest lake in Central America, with estimated depths of at least 340 meters; however much of the lake has not been completely sounded for depth, therefore accurate capacity is not well understood.
+Competing uses place high demand on the waters of Lake Atitlán; and serious problems of water pollution, soil erosion, and forest loss are prevalent.
 In 1996 the Authority for the Sustainable Management of the Atitlán Basin (AMSCLAE) was established which produced a Master Plan in 2000.
 However, the plan is still under revision and only a few measures are actually being implemented.

 Water quality and pollution

 Based on established biological and chemical standards, every water body in Guatemala is considered to be moderately if not critically contaminated.
 Upper aquifers in major urban areas are contaminated from a variety of sources.
-In Guatemala City, untreated storm water is injected into the upper aquifer in an attempt to recharge the water supply of the city.
-Leaching from the landfill in Guatemala City has also severely contaminated the local aquifers and generally, only deep confined aquifers should be considered safe from biological and chemical contamination.
+In Guatemala City, untreated storm water is injected into the upper aquifer to try to recharge the city's water supply.
+Leaching from the landfill in Guatemala City has also severely contaminated the local aquifers, and generally only deep confined aquifers should be considered safe from biological and chemical contamination.

 Sewage from Guatemala City has caused the Villalobos and Las Vacas Rivers to be considered the most contaminated streams in the country.
 Additionally, biological contamination of shallow aquifers by pathogens due to the improper disposal of human or animal wastes is a problem in many populated and rural areas of the country.
 In agricultural areas, pesticides are a primary source of contamination.
 Chemical contamination results from the use of fertilizers and pesticides in the sugarcane and banana plantations of the Pacific and Caribbean coastal plains.
-Along both coasts are streams, marshes, and swamps that contain large quantities of brackish or saline water and unless desalinated, these sources are unsuitable for most uses.
+Along both coasts are streams, marshes, and swamps that contain large quantities of brackish or saline water; and unless desalinated, these sources are unsuitable for most uses.